lgreco/DataStructures/Exams/SU21_Final/src/readme.md

 ## Problem 3: Looping lists

 _For this problem, upload a TEXT file (`.txt` extension) with just the requested method.
-Do not upload a `.java` file for this problem._
+Do not upload a `.java` file for this problem.
+Your final name should be `hasLoop.txt`_

 Consider a [simple link list](https://github.com/lgreco/DataStructures/tree/master/ChooChoo/SLL/src), similar to the one we studied in the `ChooChoo` class.
 Using classes `SimpleLinkedList` and `SimpleNode` as your starting point, write a method `boolean hasLoop()`, in class `SimpleLinkedList`, to tell if a linked list has a loop in it.
 Here're two examples of ... loopy list: